heiku-jiqu/github-blog/src/routes/blog/blogposts/post8.md

 #### CMD

-Provides defaults for an executing container
+Provides defaults for an executing container.
+The arguments will be appended to ENTRYPOINT.

 ```dockerfile
 CMD ["executable", "param1", "param2"] # exec form